abdulla1osama/text_sentiment_analysis/README.md

 **GPU Optimized:** Designed to run on Google Colab/Kaggle GPUs for high-speed training (3-4 epochs in minutes).

-# **Ready-to-Use Inference: Includes a simple function where you can paste any review and get an instant "Positive" or "Negative" result.**

 ## **🛠️ Getting Started:**